Lynette-Pinto/Advanced-File-Transfer-and-Data-Processing-System/README.md

-# Morphus
+# Morphus Data

-The **Morphus** is a secure, scalable application designed to automate and manage data transfers between various sources and destinations using configurable pipelines.
-The `MorphusInstaller.sh`  simplifies deployment and management of the Morphus application using Docker and Docker Compose.
+ **Morphus Data** is a secure, scalable application designed to automate and manage data transfers between various sources and destinations using configurable pipelines.
+The `MorphusInstaller.sh`  simplifies deployment and management of Morphus Data application using Docker and Docker Compose.
 It offers guided setup and CLI-based lifecycle control.

 ---